Harvard Logo

 Harvard Symbol

-For the logo of the famous educational institution, a combination of red (shield), black (lettering, frames, border), and gold (laurel wreath, book covers) colors was chosen almost from the beginning.
-The color, as well as the font, has never changed since the university’s symbolism was approved.
+For the famous educational institution’s logo, a combination of red (shield), black (lettering, frames, border), and gold (laurel wreath, book covers) colors was chosen almost from the beginning.
+The color and font have never changed since the university’s symbolism was approved.

 FAQ